Titanium aluminium nitride

-The age hardening phenomena has been shown to originate in a mismatch in the quantum mechanical electronic structure of TiN and AlN.
+The age hardening phenomenon has been shown to originate in a mismatch in the quantum mechanical electronic structure of TiN and AlN.

 The coatings are mostly deposited by cathodic arc deposition or magnetron sputtering.

 Even though most TiAlN and AlTiN coatings are industrially synthesized using alloy targets with specific percentages of aluminium and titanium it is possible to produce TiAlN coatings with pure Al and Ti targets using a cathodic arc deposition technique.

 TiAlN and AlTiN coatings from pure Al and pure Ti targets by Cathodic arc deposition have been produced industrially by NanoShield PVD Thailand since 1999.

 By using separate target technology it is possible to offer more flexibility regarding the structure and composition of the coating.